shopsys/shopsys/docs/storefront/gtm/objects.md

 ## GtmConsentInfoType

-Object representing a user's consent for tracking in different categories.
+The object represents a user's consent for tracking in different categories.

 ```ts
 export type GtmConsentInfoType = {